shd101wyy/Yo/DESIGN.md

 ## Philosophy

-Explicit is better than implicit.
+The explicit is better than the implicit.
+The strict is better than the loose.

 ## Inspiration